jmakino/clop-crystal/README.md

     crystal clopsample.cr  -- -h

 should show the auto-generated help message for clopsample.cr.

+If you use shards, I guess you can write

+    require "clop"

+instead of

+    require "./clop.cr"

 To use clop.cr, first define some string variable which contains the description in YAML-like (slightly enhanced) format.
 If the name of the valiable is "optionstr", add the following two lines: